apache/superset/CONTRIBUTING.md

 When posting Python stack traces, please quote them using [Markdown blocks](https://help.github.com/articles/creating-and-highlighting-code-blocks/).

+_Please note that feature requests opened as Github Issues will be moved to Discussions._

 ### Submit Ideas or Feature Requests

-The best way is to file an issue on GitHub:
+The best way is to start an ["Ideas" Discussion thread](https://github.com/apache/superset/discussions/categories/ideas) on GitHub:

 - Explain in detail how it would work.
 - Keep the scope as narrow as possible, to make it easier to implement.
-- Remember that this is a volunteer-driven project, and that contributions are welcome :)
+- Remember that this is a volunteer-driven project, and that your contributions are as welcome as anyone's :)

-For large features or major changes to codebase, please create **Superset Improvement Proposal (SIP)**.
+To propose large features or major changes to codebase, and help usher in those changes, please create a **Superset Improvement Proposal (SIP)**.
 See template from [SIP-0](https://github.com/apache/superset/issues/5602)

 ### Fix Bugs